jgibson2/wordle-solver/README.md

 * Any solutions with letters marked ABSENT (and not PRESENT) are removed
 * Any leftover solutions without all CORRECT and PRESENT letters (in the proper multiplicities) are also removed

-Then, a large number of guesses are sampled from the valid guess list (default 1000) and combined with all remaining valid solutions, and the one that removes the largest number of additional solutions in expectation over the remaining solutions is returned as the next guess.
+Then, a large number of guesses are sampled from the valid guess list (default all) and combined with all remaining valid solutions, and the one that gives the largest possible amount of information is returned as the next guess.
 When the number of remaining solutions equals one, it is returned.

 # Results

-The algorithm averages 3.76 guesses per game in normal mode and has a win rate of 100%.
-In hard mode, the algorithm averages a slightly lower 3.70 guesses per game and has a win rate of 99.65%.
+The algorithm averages 3.66 guesses per game in normal mode and has a win rate of 100%.
+In hard mode, the algorithm averages 3.74 guesses per game and has a win rate of 99.7%.